sap-tutorials/Tutorials/tutorials/workzone-build-2-workspace/workzone-build-2-workspace.md

     !![Select template](2-select-template.png)

     >You can also select one of SAP's out-of-the-box templates.
 In this case, you'll get a professionally designed overview page with widgets including everything you need to get started quickly.
 You can then customize the content to suit your needs.
-For this tutorial we will not use a template.
+For this tutorial you won't use a template.

 3. Enter this name for your workspace: `Employee Innovation Hackathon`.